YagoLopez/progressive-web-app-boilerplate/README.md

 ## Requirements

 - Chrome for desktop or mobile (Probably it works on the latest Opera and FireFox versions, not tested)
-- Service workers need to be served through **https** protocol.
-It is available on GitHub, for example.
-For local development and testing they only work on localhost (Not valid for local intranet addresses or names, keep this in mind).
+- Service workers need to be served through **https** protocol or localhost during development (Not working with local network intranet addresses or names, keep this in mind).

 ## Use

-- Copy `manifes.json` and `sw-epwa.js` into your ***project root***
+- Copy `manifes.json` and `sw-epwa.js` into the ***project root***
-- Configure `manifes.json` with values suited to your project: *app name, path to icon, etc.*
+- Configure `manifes.json` with values suited to the project: *app name, path to icon, etc.*
-  - In `sw-epwa.js` → `filesToCache` *array*, add the paths of the files that must be cached to load offline (this files are also called "app shell")
+  - In `sw-epwa.js` → `filesToCache` *array*, add the paths to the files that must be cached for offline use. (these files are also called "app shell")
-- Add a shorcut icon to the home screen:
+- Install the app in home screen:
-  - In Chrome for desktop: upper right menu → "More tools" → "Add to desktop"
+  - In Chrome for **desktop**: right upper menu → "More tools" → "Add to desktop"
-  - In Chrome for mobile: upper right menu → "Add to home screen"
+  - In Chrome for **mobile**: right upper menu → "Add to home screen"
+- Disconnect form network and open or reload the app
-- Note: in offline mode some errors may appea in consoler, you can ignore it.
+- Note: in offline mode some errors may appear in console, you can ignore it.
 This do not prevent the right execution of the service worker.

 ## To do